 The early lilacs became part of this child,

-And grass and white and red morning glories, and white and red clover,
+And grass and white and red morning glories, and white and red clover, and the song of the phoebe-bird,

 And the Third-month lambs and the sow's pink-faint litter,